awslabs/aws-dotnet-messaging/README.md

 **Notice:** *This library is still in active development and is meant for early access and feedback purposes only.
 It should not be used in production environments, and future releases before 1.0.0 may include breaking changes.*

 The **AWS Message Processing Framework for .NET** is an AWS-native framework that simplifies the development of .NET message processing applications using AWS services.
 The framework reduces the amount of boiler-plate code developers need to write, allowing you to focus on your business logic when publishing and consuming messages.
-* For publishers, the framework serializes the the message from a .NET object to the appropriate AWS message, and publishes it to the configured SQS queue, SNS topic, or EventBridge event bus.
+* For publishers, the framework serializes the message from a .NET object to a [CloudEvents](https://cloudevents.io/)-compatible message, and then wraps that in the service-specific AWS message.
+It then publishes the message to the configured SQS queue, SNS topic, or EventBridge event bus.
 * For consumers, the framework deserializes the message to its .NET object and routes it to the appropriate business logic.
 It also keeps track of the message visibility while it is being processed (to avoid processing a message more than once), and deletes the message from the queue when completed.
+The framework supports consuming messages in both long-running polling processes and in AWS Lambda functions.

 ## Project Status